-Some Businesses Are Going Cashless, But Cities Are Pushing Back
+Cities And States Are Saying No To Cashless Shops

 Torres is a City Council member in New York.
 He says his constituents, especially seniors, have also complained about a spurt of cashless stores.
 So Torres led the charge on a bill to ban businesses from rejecting cash, which New York's city leaders passed almost unanimously last month.

 A similar ban is slated for a hearing in Washington, D.C., on Feb.
-13. In the past year, Philadelphia, San Francisco and New Jersey have also banned cashless stores — a rare case of governments fighting a tech trend before it spreads far.
+13. In the past year, Philadelphia, San Francisco and the state of New Jersey have also banned cashless stores — a rare case of governments fighting a tech trend before it spreads far.
 Massachusetts has required establishments to accept cash since 1978.

 "A cashless economy is not an inclusive economy," said Tazra Mitchell, policy director at the research and advocacy group DC Fiscal Policy Institute.